 8 - Cf. National Conference of Catholic Bishops and Conference of Major Superiors of Men, Proposed Guidelines on the Transfer or Assignment of Clergy and Religious, 1993

 Following a report to the victim assistance coordinator

 Upon receipt of a report of an incident involving sexual misconduct, the victim assistance coordinator will immediately take the following steps:

 In order to manage the flow of information, gain access to potential sources of information, and analyze and document information concerning an allegation of sexual misconduct, an investigation will be conducted by the Investigative Resource Team.
 This group serves as staff to the Archdiocesan Review Board and conducts the investigation to assist the board in making its recommendations to the archbishop.
-The victim assistance coordinator chairs this group, which may consist of the vicar general; an archdiocesan attorney; the vicar for clergy and parish life coordinators; the director of human resources; and other professionals as needed.
+The victim assistance coordinator convenes this group, which may consist of the chancellor; an archdiocesan attorney; the vicar for clergy and parish life coordinators; the director of human resources; and other professionals as needed.

 The individuals serving as resource team members will be determined on a case-by-case, as-needed basis.
 If the accused is a cleric, canon law requires that a priest be a member of the resource team.

 The review board itself will comprise at least five persons, one of whom is a priest who is an experienced and respected pastor; the majority of the board is comprised of laity who are not in the employ of the archdiocese.
 These persons, appointed by the archbishop, are to be of outstanding integrity and good judgment and in full communion with the Church.
 At least one member should have particular expertise in the treatment of the sexual abuse of minors.
 Members are appointed for five years, which can be renewed.